KxSystems/docs/docs/ml/toolkit/utilities/xval.md

 -   `y` is the target vector
 -   `n` is the number of repetitions of cross validation
 -   `k` is the number of folds
--   `algo` is the model applied for validation
+-   `algo` is the model to be applied for validation

 returns the averaged accuracy score over all folds for the random stratified dataset.